dustinian/TTL/README.md

 ###Commands
 Use the below commands to transform your input text into your output text.
 * REPLACE "find" WITH "add"
-* REPLACE ALL WITH "add" BETWEEN "precedant" AND "antecedant"
+* REPLACE ALL WITH "add" BETWEEN "precedent" AND "antecedent"
-* REPLACE "find" WITH "add" BETWEEN "precedant" AND "antecedant"
+* REPLACE "find" WITH "add" BETWEEN "precedent" AND "antecedent"
-* REPLACE ALL WITH "add" FROM "precedant" TO "antecedant"
+* REPLACE ALL WITH "add" FROM "precedent" TO "antecedent"
-* REPLACE FIRST "find" AFTER "precedant" WITH "add"
+* REPLACE FIRST "find" AFTER "precedent" WITH "add"
 ###Modules
 Use the below command to include a separate file of TTL commands into your current script.
 * INCLUDE "c:\example_folder\example_file.ttl"